Slowdeb/Tryhackme/ide.md

 ![image](https://user-images.githubusercontent.com/76821053/144726864-387bf518-410e-4b27-ae83-8249b95a7c51.png)

-We have found our privesc, and to to so we need to edit the contents of the file.
+We have found our privesc, and to exploit it we need to edit the contents of the file.

-If we change the ExecStart field we can tell the service to create a copy of the /bin/sh binary to “drac” home directory and set Setuid bit to it:
+We can change the "ExecStart=" field and tell the service to create a copy of the /bin/sh binary to “drac” home directory and set Setuid bit to it:

 ```
 /bin/bash -c 'cp /bin/sh /home/drac/sh | chmod u+s /home/drac/sh'